postsharp/Metalama.Documentation/conceptual/Aspects/advising/introducing-members.md

 ### Example: Update method

-The following aspect introduces an `Update` method that assigns all writable field in the target type.
+The following aspect introduces an `Update` method that assigns all writable fields in the target type.
 The method signature is dynamic: there is one parameter per writable field or property.

 [!include[Update method](../../../code/Metalama.Documentation.SampleCode.AspectFramework/UpdateMethod.cs)]